Edo Lullaby

-Edo Lullaby (江戸子守唄 or Edo komoriuta) is a traditional Japanese cradle song.
+Edo Lullaby (江戸子守唄 or Edo no komori uta) is a traditional Japanese cradle song.
 It originated in Edo, was propagated to other areas, and is said to be the roots of the Japanese lullabies.

+It was one of the themes used by the English composer Gustav Holst in his work Japanese Suite Op.
+33 composed in 1915.
+The themes were provided to the composer by the Japanese dancer Michio Itō.